wzyy2/py-hackrf-ctypes/README.md

 pyhackrf-ctypes
 ==============
 pyhackrf-ctypes is a Python wrapper for libhackrf.<br>
-I create this project because  i want a simple Python interface to my hackrf board.
+I create this project because  I want a simple Python interface to my hackrf board.
 At First I use pyusb to directly get the data from HackRF,  then I found pyusb can only move data at a  rate of  5MiB/S, too slow for HackRF.So I choose to use ctypes .

 # Dependencies